Cognizance (band): History

 The band was initially formed as a studio project by guitarist Alex Baillie and vocalist Henry Pryce in 2012.
 They self-released their first EP Inquisition in 2013 followed by their second EP _Inceptum in 2014, which included session drummer Alex Rüdinger.
 In 2016, they were joined by drummer David Diepold and self-released their third EP, Illusory.

 In 2018 they were joined by bassist Chris Binns and after signing with Prosthetic Records, released their debut full-length album Malignant Dominion.
 In early 2020, Apostolis Karydis (aka Paul Yage) joined as their second guitarist and in 2021 the band released their second full-length album Upheaval.
-The band took a slightly more intense approach with this album and is known for its technical guitar work and high tempos, with some tracks reaching as high as 280 bpm.
+The band took a more intense approach with this album and is known for its technical guitar work and high tempos, with some tracks reaching as high as 280 bpm.

 In 2023 the band announced that they had ended their relationship with Prosthetic Records and that they would release their next album through Willowtip Records.
 Phantazein, the band's third full-length album, was released through Willowtip Records in January 2024.
 This time the band took a slightly different approach again, choosing to focus more on Groove (music), Harmony and creating a more intricate sonic soundscape with the production of the album.